we-learn-js/js-training/src/slideshow/slides/DesignPatterns.md

 <!--slide-->

-We can also extract the "observer" behavior, as we did with "observable"
+We can also extract the "observer" behaviour, as we did with "observable"

 ```js
 class Observer {